 Browse the shops and enjoy lunch (own account) at a local restaurant, then you are free to spend the rest of the afternoon relaxing on the beach, sightseeing in Xai-Xai or resting at the resort.

 Day 11, time to return to the diverse and beautiful country of South Africa.
-Our next destination - the world-famous Kruger National Park.
+Crossing the border we enter our next destination - the world-famous Kruger National Park.
 This massive protected area is one of Africa's finest game viewing destinations.

-After exploring the wild bushveld and spotting all sorts of animals and birds we exit Kruger Park, via the Orpen Gate.
-This evening at the lodge, you can sit back and relax beside the campfire, enjoying a traditional dance performance by locals from the Shalati region.
-The safari lodge is located in the Manyeleti part of Greater Kruger, a less-visited area where you can soak up the peace of the remote African bush.
+After exploring the wild bushveld and spotting all sorts of animals and birds we exit Kruger Park and return to our nearby lodge.
+This evening at the lodge, you can sit back and relax beside the campfire, enjoying a traditional dinner and dance performance by locals.

 Arriving in Johannesburg this afternoon our Southern African adventure comes to a close.